 There has never been a hotter topic about deer hunting than whether it is better to hunt scrapes or hunt rub lines.
-Anyone who has killed a respectable buck near a fresh rub or rub line is likely to prefer hunting rubs.
-Likewise, anyone who has killed a big buck near, or on, a scrape is likely to choose hunting scrapes.
+Anyone who has killed a respectable buck near a fresh rub or rub line is likely to prefer and choose hunting rubs.
+Likewise, anyone who has killed a big buck near or on a scrape is likely to choose hunting scrapes.

 Since the dawn of time, hunters have battled the noses of the game they pursued.
 Several products have come to the hunter’s aid, but few with the results enjoyed by ScentLok.
 ScentLok brought the first activated carbon hunting apparel to market 25 years ago.
 In the years since, helping big game hunters get closer to their quarry by dramatically reducing their odor signature—the ScentLok Advantage—has become the driving force behind the ScentLok brand.

 There are great ways to bring home that treasured buck.
 Read this post for specific tips on how to spot the best time and techniques.